Currently accepting 2016 applications:

 Applications will be accepted on a rolling basis.
 Interviews will begin January 2016.

-The Pediatric Anesthesia Research Internship Program offers a unique opportunity for students to work on a research project while also training as an anesthesia technician (9-month internship only) or observing/shadowing in the operating room (summer internship).
+The Pediatric Anesthesia Clinical and Research Internship was started in 2010.
+The Program offers a unique opportunity for students to work on a research project while also training as an anesthesia technician (9-month internship only) or observing/shadowing in the operating room (summer internship).
 The Program provides clinical and basic science research opportunities to students who are preparing for or are in medical school.
 Students are matched with a distinguished member of Boston Children's Hospital faculty, and are involved in a research study from inception to manuscript preparation.
 Both clinical and lab environments provide challenging projects and involve a broad range of research techniques.
 The Program culminates with a research symposium, where students engage in discussions and present findings on their individual projects in front of their peers, faculty, and Program leaders.

 PACaRI's Mission Statement: